illarionov/RtkGps/README.md

 #### Translations
-Contributors are welcomed for translating RTKGPS+, the translation can be easily managed on [Crowdin](https://crowdin.net/project/gpsplusrtkgps/invite).
+Contributors are welcomed for translating RTKGPS+, the translation can be easily managed on [Crowdin](https://crowdin.com/project/gpsplusrtkgps/invite).
 You can freely create a translator account and with it you will be able request for a new translation.
 I already made this translations:
 * English (source language)
 * French
-Yong Zhang translated to simplified chinese.
+* Chinese (translated by Yong Zhang)

 ### Requirements